hammoncr/it3038c-scripts/Labs/Project2/Readme.md

 ```bash
 python portcheck.py
 ```
-This will check if port 80 on espn.com is an open port.
-But who wants to know that besides me?
+The point of this program is to check if a specified port is open at a specified address.
-More than likely you would like to check ports on another site.
+This can be useful for testing email server setups or ssh ports for a remote server, or any infinite number of reasons to check networks for open ports.

-To do so
+The program will start by asking you to input an ip address or a website address, it can take either.
-Open the portcheck.py file in an editer of your choice, I prefer VSC Change the variable "ip" to an ip address or the hostname of the site to check Then change the variable "port" to the port number you would like to check.
+It will then ask you for a port number to check the status of.

-Then save and run the script again and it will test and let you know if the port is open or closed.
+Once you input those two things, it will reach out and check the status and return that status to you.